 Potential airborne transport of stack releases containing radionuclides from Hanford facilities offers a direct pathway for human exposure.
-Thus, air is sampled continuously for airborne particulates and analyzed for radionuclides at 50 locations onsite, at the Site perimeter, and in nearby and distant cities (Price, 1986; PNL, 1987; Jaquish and Mitchell, 1988).
+Thus, air is sampled continuously for airborne particulates and analyzed for radionuclides at 50 locations onsite, at the Site perimeter, and in nearby and distant cities [1-3].
 At selected locations, gases and vapors are also collected and analyzed.
 Many of the longer-lived radionuclides released at Hanford are also present in atmospheric fallout that resulted from nuclear weapons testing in the 1950's and 1960's or from nuclear accidents that occurred elsewhere.

-In May and June, 1986, air samples collected onsite as well as those for distant locations showed increases in several long- and short-lived radionuclides (e.g., ^{137}Cs , ^{131}I , ^{103}Ru) resulting from the reactor accident at Chernobyl, April, 1986, in western Russia.
+In May and June, 1986, air samples collected onsite as well as those from distant locations showed increases in several long- and short-lived radionuclides (e.g., ^{137}Cs , ^{131}I , ^{103}Ru) that resulted from the reactor accident at Chernobyl, April, 1986, in western Russia.
 However, even then, no sample exceeded 0.17% of the applicable DOE derived concentration guide (DCG) for areas permanently occupied by the public.